mkirchner/hamt/README.md

 an explicit implementation of tree rebalancing (as in e.g. [Red-black trees][wiki_red_black_trees], [AVL trees][wiki_avl_trees], or [B-trees][wiki_b_trees]) and instead relies on the distributional properties of a (good) hash function to place nodes uniformly.
+Hash trees *do* require a strategy to deal with *hash exhaustion*, a topic covered below.

 The HAMT also implements *array mapping*: instead of reserving space for *n* pointers to children in each internal node, the parent node stores a bitmap